Awanit512/3-TCP-LEDBAT_in_WiFi/scratch/TCP-LEDBAT-Graphs-Traces/Star-Topology/readme.md

   > "ConstantSpeedPropagationDelayModel" is used as Propagation Delay Model & "FriisPropagationLossModel" is used for propagation Loss Model.
 ***

-* The Corresponding code example `scratch/TCP-Ledbat-Evaluation/ledbat-star-topology` try to evaluates TCp Ledbat performance under wireless conditions.
+* The Corresponding code example `scratch/TCP-Ledbat-Evaluation/ledbat-star-topology` try to evaluates TCP Ledbat performance under wireless conditions.

 * In this example we will try to consider a star topology forming a BSS i.e at center we will be having AP and outside nodes as STA.

-We will use a mobility model as required by simulator for calculating received signal.
+* We will use a mobility model as required by simulator for calculating received signal.

 * In some version of ns3.3x example ns3.35 running the code might throw error which are actually warnings but compiler trated those as as error